MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dsc/overview.md

 DSC is a management platform in PowerShell that enables you to manage your IT and development infrastructure with configuration as code.

-There are two active versions of DSC available:
+There are three versions of DSC available:

-- DSC 2.0 is the legacy version of DSC that originally shipped in Windows PowerShell.
+- DSC 1.1 is the legacy version of DSC that originally shipped in Windows PowerShell 5.1.

+- DSC 2.0 is the version of DSC that shipped in PowerShell 7.

   With the release of PowerShell 7.2, the PSDesiredStateConfiguration module is no longer be included in the PowerShell package.
 Separating DSC into its own module allows us to invest and